 The College of Denturists of Ontario ("CDO" or the "College") details the steps to initiate the registration process in its Registration Information Guide and the Career Map for Internationally Trained Applicants.
-Both of these documents are posted on the registration portion of the CDO website and are updated on a continuing basis to ensure information is current, accurate and user friendly.
+Both of these documents are posted on the registration portion of the CDO website.
 Telephone and email registration inquiries are directed to the Registration Coordinator and hard copies of the registration documents are available upon request.